mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ### Ignore "hot questions"

 StackOverflow often offers me valuable answers to software development roadblocks.
-The company unfortunately plays games to steal my focus and drag me deeper into their platform.
+Unfortunately, they also try to steal my focus and drag me deeper into their platform.
 Their sidebar is filled with distractions: "hot questions," blog posts, and job listings.
-The "hot questions" are especially pernicious because they're no doubt just displaying the questions most likely to attract clicks.
+The "hot questions" are especially pernicious because StackOverflow no doubt fills this panel with the questions most likely to attract clicks.

-The "hot questions" are never relevant to the problem I came to StackOverflow to solve, but if I'm on StackOverflow, chances are that I'm frustrated with a technical problem and easily tempted by distractions.
+The "hot questions" are never relevant to the problem I came to StackOverflow to solve.
+But if I'm on StackOverflow, chances are that I'm frustrated with a technical problem and easily tempted by distractions.

 A free browser extension mitigates this problem for me: [uBlock Origin](https://github.com/gorhill/uBlock).
 Its primary purpose is to block ads, but its lesser-known "element picker" feature allows you to hide any page element permanently with a few mouse clicks: